asmi-g/APOD-API-Project/README.md

 * [Node.js and npm](https://nodejs.org/en/download/current)
 * Live Server extension for VSCode

-Next, run the following commands:
+Next, run the following commands in your project directory using command prompt:
 1. To install the packages and create your package-lock.json: `npm install`
 2. To start up the app: `npm start`